OpenCovenant/ink/README.md

 evaluation of the current behaviour is provided in the [INITIAL EVALUATION](docs/INITIAL_EVALUATION.md) page.
 Additionally, you can also check out what we look forward to in the future for **penda** at [ROADMAP](docs/ROADMAP.md).

+#### How to Run

+To have **quill** running locally, start by cloning the repository and installing the dependencies.
+Afterwards, simply running `python manage.py runserver` will start the server.
+Keep in mind that a new secret key is generated on each run if one is not found in the environment (managing the security aspect is entirely your responsibility and should be handled with the appropriate care).

 ### Contributors

 Throughout the development of this project we've received significant help from various contributors related to a wide